When Spine Surgery is Necessary

 Why Should You Choose the Southwest Scoliosis and Spine Institute?

 We seek to assist patients by providing professional surgical opinions, and if surgery is not required, we assist our patients in navigating alternative relevant options.
 At our practice, we are dedicated to collaborating with our patients to explore non-surgical methods for pain relief.
 That method works in around 90% of our patients, and patients are able to resume an active lifestyle with little or no pain.
 However, surgical intervention is required in around 10% of our patients.
-The Spine doctors in our practice are extensively educated in spine treatments and undertake a wide range of standard and minimally invasive spine surgeries.
+While back surgery isn’t for everyone, it’s an option worth considering if other treatment options aren’t effective for you.
+If you have back pain affecting the quality of your life, it’s time to talk to a spine doctor about your symptoms.

-Based on the outcome parameters we track on our patients, we routinely get great results and you can view many of our patient video testimonials.
-Infection rates, for example, which is always a risk with any sort of surgery, are far lower than the national rate and our recovery times are faster than the national rate too.
+Infection rates, for example, which is always a risk with any sort of surgery, are far lower than the national rate, and our recovery times are faster than the national rate too.
 Minimally invasive surgery is carried out using specialized equipment through a few small incisions.
 Patients frequently experience less pain and recover faster as a result of our proven procedures.
 A spine team of experts evaluates each patient’s condition to assess whether the patient is a candidate for minimally invasive surgery.

 Summary

-Finally, the Southwest Scoliosis and Spine Institute with offices in DallasPlano, and Frisco, Texas team is capable of handling every spine condition, from the most basic to the most complicated, all within the same health system.
+Finally, the Southwest Scoliosis and Spine Institute with offices in DallasPlano, and Frisco, Texas is capable of handling every spine condition, from the most basic to the most complicated, all within the same health system.
 Do you want to stop the pain?
 Call us and make an appointment.

 ____________________